milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Ingram: "Here we are.
 This is the Sweven Mirror, where the spirit guiding will take place."

-Ingram: "Once you enter, there's no coming back."
+Ingram: "Once you enter, you'll go through a dream sequence before finally being sent off to the afterlife."

-Izumi: "So this is where I'm going to. . ."
+Izumi: "So this is where it's all going to happen. . ."

 *Izumi approaches the mirror, stopping just shy of it.
-For a moment, he appears to be pondering something.*

-*But before long, he takes a deep breath and turns around to face me and Ingram.*
+For a moment, he appears to be pondering something.
+But before long, he takes a deep breath and turns around to face me and Ingram.*

 Izumi: "Thank you for this.
 I really do appreciate it."

-*Izumi's face lights up with determination, full of motivation and life.*
+*Izumi's face lights up, his eyes shining with resolve.
+His expression carries determination, a reflection of the courage he's mustered to face his past.*

-*My chest tightens slightly as I watch him enter the mirror, its light enveloping him whole.
-As soon as there's no more trace of him, Ingram turns towards me.*
+*As he steps towards the mirror, its surface begins to shimmer with an ethereal light, enveloping him in a gentle embrace.
+I watch as the light swirls around him, drawing him into its depths with a soft, almost melodic hum.*

+*As Izumi disappears into the mirror, its light slowly fades, leaving behind a lingering sense of peace.
+With a simple gesture, Ingram indicates that it's now my turn to enter.*

 Ingram: "Emi, remember that you can always consult me if you get stuck while going through his memories."